 “You will tell me: but there are people sentenced because of problems of insanity, sickness, genetic incorrigibility… In that case, a way to make them feel like people must be sought.”

 This is important.
-Many people, especially in the US, have a “Lock ’em up and throw away the key” mentality, if not a total “Let ’em fry” attitude.
+Many people, especially in the US, have a “Lock them up and throw away the key” mentality, if not a total “Let him fry” attitude.
 But Catholic teaching doesn’t permit this.
 Catholics believe that Human Dignity is inviolable and intrinsic, and therefore even the most terrifying or violent among us is beloved by God.
-And while, it’s certain that a more humane system of detention that’s geared towards rehabilitation and reintegration will not always be completely effective, that doesn’t mean that we shouldn’t try.
+And while it’s certain that a more humane system of detention that’s geared towards rehabilitation and reintegration will not always be completely effective, that doesn’t mean that we shouldn’t try.

 Christian hope often means that we must work towards what appears unlikely or unobtainable because it’s right.
 And creating better conditions for prisoners, while promoting their rehabilitation is the right thing to do.